 Follow Franklin Boulevard to the end.
 It bends to the right, goes straight for several miles, crosses Easton Avenue, crosses the Landing Lane bridge over the Raritan River and ends at River Road.

-Turn left on River Road, then after about 100 meters, right on Stuphen Road.
+Turn left on River Road, then at the first traffic light, right on Stuphen Road.
 Sutphen Road is the first actual road to the right, but a large driveway precedes it.

 Take the first left onto Frelinghuysen Road.

 Proceed about 0.3 miles to the traffic circle.
 Take the 3rd right from the circle.